oowibowo/host-builder/README.md

 Move any disk images to the following directory *Make sure the file ends in .qcow2*
 - /opt/stage/disk/\*.qcow2

-## Qemu Binary
+## Optional: Qemu Binary
-Optional: A default Qemu is installed, but this can be overriden by adding qemu here
+A default Qemu is installed by default, but this can be overriden by adding qemu here
 - /opt/stage/qemu/qemu.tar.gz